Cyecize/Java-Web-Server/README.md

 	* Gson (com.google.code.gson) used in SummerMVC.

-	* Apache Commons (codec) used in SommerMVC for md5 hashing.
+	* Apache Commons (codec) used in SummerMVC for md5 hashing.

 	* jTwig (org.jtwig) used as a templating engine in SummerMVC.